 Place the number of butts you collected in brackets after the hashtag and your location.

 Gather all the cigarette butts you collect and dispose of them in your general waste or recycle them in the most appropriate manner.

 Check out the latest information on recycling below.

 LATEST UPDATE REGARDING RECYCLING OR DISPOSAL OF CIGARETTE BUTTS

 In theory cigarette butts can be recycled but it isn’t quite as simple as that at the moment.
 There is currently no local infrastructure to recycle cigarette waste.
-However, there is an innovative recycling company called TerraCycle offering two solutions to recycle cigarette waste.
+A recycling company called TerraCycle used to offer two solutions to recycle cigarette waste.

-The second solution is part of their paid for Zero Waste Box Services.
+The only remaining solution is part of Terracycle’s paid for Zero Waste Box Services.